Ellevio: History

 In 1892, the city of Stockholm formed a municipal electric utility, Stockholms elektricitetsverk, which initially supplied power to a total of 1,000 electric lights.
-40 years later, the utility served 175,000 subscribers, who kept an estimated number of 2.5 million light fixtures connected to the grid.
+Forty years later, the utility served 175,000 subscribers, who kept an estimated number of 2.5 million light fixtures connected to the grid.
 Until 1908, the electric utility was organized as a unit of the municipal gas utility.

 In the second half of the 20th century, the utility went through several name changes, to Stockholms elverk (1960), Stockholms energiverk (1974), Stockholms Stads Energi (1985), and Stockholm Energi AB (1990).

 Gullspångs Kraft, founded in 1906, was an early entrant into the hydroelectric power industry of Sweden.
 Following acquisitions of Hälsingekraft (1991), Uddeholm Kraft AB (1992), and AB Skandinaviska Elverk (1996), the company was, by the end of the 1990s, considered to be one of the leading electric power generation companies of Sweden.
 In 1997, it came into Finnish ownership, and in 1998, it became part of the newly formed Finnish company Fortum.

 In 1998, Stockholm Energi and Gullspångs Kraft were merged into a single company, named Birka Energi, in a transaction between Stockholm municipality and Fortum that left the two parties with equal stakes in the new entity.
 In 2001, however, Stockholm municipality sold its stake to Fortum.
 From 2002, the company conducted its business under the Fortum brand, with power grid operations organized as a subsidiary called Fortum Distribution AB.

 In 2015, Fortum sold its Swedish electric power distribution operations to Borealis Infrastructure (since 2017 named OMERS Infrastructure), Tredje AP-fonden (AP3, Third Swedish National Pension Fund), Folksam, and Första AP-fonden (AP1, First Swedish National Pension Fund).
 The spun-off company was named Ellevio.

 In 2016, Ellevio bought the electric utility Nynäshamn Energi, with 16,000 subscribers in Nynäshamn and Ösmo, from Kraftringen AB.

 In 2017, the publicly listed company Elverket Vallentuna, which operated the power grid of Vallentuna, was acquired.
 In the same year, there was a transaction with Svenska kraftnät around transmission grid assets in the Stockholm area, whereby Ellevio bought power lines, cables and switchgears and sold a planned major transmission cable.

 In late 2019, a power grid with 500 subscribers in the Hamra area of Gävleborg County was acquired from the joint property association Hamra besparingsskog, and in 2021, the publicly listed company AB Edsbyns Elverk, with 4,000 subscribers in the same county, was bought by Ellevio's holding company, and its electricity network operations were integrated into Ellevio in 2022.

 In December 2022, AP1 sold its stake in Ellevio to the pension management company AMF.

+In September 2023, the Ellevio group bought the company Markbygden Net AB, which connects the Markbygden wind farm, situated near Piteå and described by the municipality as the largest land-based wind farm of Europe, to the Swedish transmission network.

 Operations

-In 2021, all of Ellevio's revenue was related to electrical grids.
-97 percent of the revenue came directly from electricity distribution, and the rest from grid connection services and other network-related services.
-In the spring of 2022, it was announced that a new business area, Ellevio Energy Solutions, had been added as a subsidiary of the principal holding company in the group.